 Back to prior page

 (Courtesy of Les Adams)

-Above, Shirley Patterson (Shawn Smith) and Roscoe Ates in a scene from the Eddie Dean oater, TUMBLEWEED TRAIL (PRC, 1946).
+Above - Shirley Patterson (Shawn Smith) and Roscoe Ates in a scene from the Eddie Dean oater, TUMBLEWEED TRAIL (PRC, 1946).

-Above, from L-to-R, are Walter J. 'Wally' Vernon (1904 or 05 - 1970) and Don 'Red' Barry.
-Vernon and Barry paired up in two different western series --- the first was at Republic during the 1940s and the second effort was around 1950 at Lippert Pictures where Barry did GUNFIRE (1950), I SHOT BILLY THE KID (1950), more.
-Vernon also did sidekick duties for Allan Lane (in Lane's films prior to assuming the Red Ryder series from Bill Elliott).
-Vernon started his film career in the mid 1930s, and was often seen in 20th Century Fox films (such as CHARLIE CHAN AT TREASURE ISLAND).
-I always thought Vernon was a good comic and supporting player, but just 'out of type' when playing in westerns due to his fast, 'New Yawkish' accent.
-Vernon was killed by a hit and run driver in 1970 near his California home.
+L-to-R are Walter J. 'Wally' Vernon (1904 or 05 - 1970) and Don 'Red' Barry.
+Vernon and Barry paired up in two different western series - the first was at Republic during the 1940s and the second effort was around 1950 at Lippert Pictures where Barry did GUNFIRE (1950), I SHOT BILLY THE KID (1950), more.
+Vernon also did sidekick duties for Allan Lane (in Lane's Republic westerns prior to assuming the Red Ryder series from Bill Elliott).

-Jim Tipton's Find A Grave website has a photo of the marker for Vernon at Forest Lawn Memorial Park (Hollywood Hills), Los Angeles.
+Find A Grave website has a photo of the marker for Vernon at Forest Lawn Memorial Park (Hollywood Hills), Los Angeles.
 The marker shows a 1904 birth year: http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=6102697

+Back to prior page